 In December, I travelled to Ghana with members of my team to visit obstetric fistula treatment centres and meet with organizations working to end fistula in the country.
 Upon exiting the chic Kotoka International Airport, I was tickled by Accra’s warm, humid air, as cheerful chatter rang in my ear.
 We later drove off into an energetic night, characterized by Afrobeat music, high-rises, Shoprite, hawkers, and plantain chips.

-My stay kicked off with a visit to the UNFPA (United Nations Population Fund) country office in the Cantonments area of Accra where I had the great pleasure of being received by Ms. Claudia Donkor, Program Analyst for Reproductive Health and Ms. Erika Goldson, UNFPA Deputy Representative.
+My stay kicked off with a visit to the UNFPA (United Nations Population Fund) country office in the Cantonments area of Accra where I had the great pleasure of being received by Dr. Claudia Donkor, Program Analyst for Reproductive Health and Ms. Erika Goldson, UNFPA Deputy Representative.
 I wanted precise information regarding the extent of fistula in the country, challenges, and needs, in order to better target the support my organization intends to provide.
 Claudia thoroughly informed us of the issues surrounding fistula care in Ghana.

 The following week on December 24th, I had the opportunity to meet Honourable Cynthia Morrison, Minister of Gender, Children and Social Protection along with Maame Paintsiwaa and her colleague.
 We discussed how programs to end fistula could be strengthened and how young champions like ourselves can play an integral part in creating awareness.
 She stressed the importance of fistula awareness and the need for women living with the condition to know that they can access treatment.
 I am truly grateful to have been received by the Minister and to have spoken with her about an issue that is so dear to my heart.